Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Both machines come with a steam wand for frothing milk.
 Neither of these machines allow you to brew and steam simultaneously.
 But, the La Specialista has a much faster transition time, thanks to the dual heating system.

 I also noticed the La Specialista steams quicker compared to the Barista Express — it took about 50 seconds to reach the temperature of 140 degrees Fahrenheit (60 degrees Celsius).
-Barista Express needed about 75 seconds to start steaming.
+Barista Express needs about 75 seconds to start steaming.

 These two espresso machines also have different steam wands.
 La Specialista has a Panarello wand, which allows you to choose how much air goes into a valve.
 Once you have enough air, close off the valve, and continue heating until you get your desired temperature.